darabos/pyweek-fragmented-space/README.md

 --------------------

 Move with the arrow keys.
 Use SPACE to interact.
 Press R to restart the level.
+Press F to toggle full-screen mode.
 The level you've reached and the score you've collected are automatically saved in a file called "save".
-Delete this to restart.

 Your goal is to defragment a hard drive.
 The longest run of free space is marked.
 You can pass the level if this is at least 75% of the total free